 There are a range of Russian media entities and personalities that are not currently officially designated by the Department of Justice as foreign agents; if the U.S. decides to designate these entities as under the control of the Russian state, will the platforms follow suit?

 The current crisis is, of course, unfolding after months of Russian threats and years of Russian propaganda that has spawned an entire industry devoted to debunking misinformation and countering disinformation and created a template that scores of countries around the world are following.
 Now Russia (perhaps taking a page from the Taliban?!) has complained that Facebook and its ilk are censoring it and violating the rights of its citizens.

 The irony is yet another aspect of its disinformation prowess.
 No matter the answer to the above questions, expect Vladimir Putin and his vast disinformation apparatus to label any intervention by Western governments and social media platforms as “censorship” and part of the campaign against him.
 Of that, there is no question.

 Dr. Courtney C. Radsch is a journalist, author and advocate working at the nexus of technology, media and policy.
-She is a fellow at the UCLA Institute for Technology, Law & Policy and the Center for Media Data and Society (CEU).
+She is Director of the Center for Journalism and Liberty and a fellow at the UCLA Institute for Technology, Law & Policy and the Center for Media Data and Society (CEU).
 She has led media assessment and advocacy missions to more than a dozen countries and worked as a journalist in the U.S. and Middle East.
 She holds a PhD in international relations and is the author of Cyberactivism and Citizen Journalism in Egypt: Digital Dissidence and Political Change.
 Her commentary and analysis has been published in leading outlets around the world and she serves on the board of Tech Policy Press.